 In order to graduate from Lowell High School, seniors need to take and pass classes for a total of 24 credits (see details on page 25).
 Students receiving a Diploma will meet all state and local learning requirements.
 Honor diplomas will be given to those students who have a GPA of 3.5 or higher.
 Each class passed in a semester counts as 1⁄2 (.5) credit.
-Generally, an average student may earn $3\frac{1}{2}$ credits each semester.
+Generally, an average student may earn 31⁄2 credits each semester.
 All freshmen and sophomores must be enrolled in seven classes.
 It is possible for a student to graduate at the end of their junior year by taking college credit classes in addition to passing all classes taken at Lowell High School.
 The School Administration must approve the college classes in advance.

 A student must complete eight (8) cumulative semesters of successful high school attendance to graduate.
-A student planning on graduating from Lowell High School MUST be in attendance at Lowell High School throughout the last semester upon graduating.
 Students may graduate with less than eight semesters of attendance provided they have met all credit requirements and have an approved plan for their next career step.
 Exceptional circumstances may be considered on a case-by-case basis by school administration.

 Students who have not graduated after their senior year in High School are eligible for 5th year senior status.
 Courses and classes will be arranged based on current district policy.
 One unit of credit is earned by doing passing work in a class, which is based on 130 class contact hours.